amirzib/MCI-Cypress/README.md

     },
 ```

-And this one to *cypress/support/e2e.js*.
+And this one too *cypress/support/e2e.js*.

 ```
 import 'cypress-mochawesome-reporter/register';